Kristyleung/kristyleung-com/src/pages/visier/index.md

 ### WFP Reintegration

 Visier is currently in the process of integrating WFP into a new platform with other tools.
 By doing so, WFP will be more effective in sharing their plans, forecasts and budgets to the platform's business users.
-During the later months of my work term, I worked alongside the WFP PM and UX Lead to develop a comprehensive set of mockups which detailed end to end user work flows of the application.
+During the later months of my work term, I worked alongside my design lead to develop a comprehensive set of mockups which detailed end to end user work flows of the application.